 ExifRemove can remove all the metadata of any image of size 10MB or below.
 It can only accept one image at a time but works really fast compared to other tools I have tested.

 It isn’t uncommon to have red eyes in photos; especially when the camera flash is on.
 However, you don’t have to discard a good photo because of it.
-With the help of FixRedEyes, you can easily remove ready eyes from your photos.
-Unlike other similar tools, this tool lets you point to the approx location of the eyes which greatly increases the chances of better removal.
+With the help of Fotor, you can easily remove ready eyes from your photos.
+Unlike other similar tools, this tool lets you point to the approx location of the eye, and it automatically detects and corrects the redness.

-You just need to upload the image and use a fixed box to select the areas where the red eye is present, then the rest is handled by the tool.
+You just need to upload the image and select the areas where the red eye is present, then the rest is handled by the tool.